16-03-02 -- Summary Of Essay Three Part Two: Abstraction -- Or Science On the Cheap

 Connected with this is the DM-idea that there is a 'contradiction' between 'appearance and reality' (or between 'appearance' and 'underlying essence'), which thesis itself is also surprisingly ill-considered.

 First, if things only appear to be so, then they surely can't contradict a proposition that they aren't so.
 "It appears to be raining" is contradicted by "It doesn't appear to be raining", not "It isn't raining".
-[Plainly, it can appear to be raining when it is not actually doing so -- for example, if a rain machine has been turned on, an aeroplane has discharged a load of water, or a water main has burst.]
+[Plainly, it can appear to be raining when it is not actually doing so -- for example, if a rain machine has been turned on, an aeroplane has discharged a load of water, or a water main had burst.]

 Second, the DM-theory of change holds that objects and processes change because of a struggle between opposites -- opposites that constitute the 'internal contradictions' in that body or process -- but which opposites also change into one another, into that with which they struggle.
-[Anyone who doubts these assertions should read this, and then think again.]
+[Anyone who doubts these assertions should read this, and then perhaps think again.]
 If so, appearances must not only be "struggling" with underlying "essences", they must turn into them, too!
 Either that, or they can't contradict those "essences".
 But, has anyone ever seen, say, a domestic cat 'struggle' with the 'essence' of cathood, and then turn into it?
 Or, the 'fair' wage that capitalists pay their workers 'struggle' with the real value of their labour power, and then turn into it?
+I doubt it.

 Third, the distinction itself rests on yet another superficial 'thought experiment', and one which, just as soon as it has been uttered or written down, must suffer all the consequences of this ill-considered theory.
 That is because each utterance must fend for itself in this 'untrustworthy' world of appearances -- but which phenomenal object (i.e., the linguistic expression of a thought) must somehow remain miraculously unscathed, and emerge trustworthy, for all that.